What Is C.E.M.&.N.T. * ?

 Although it appears subtle on the surface, there’s a BIG difference between muscle TONE and muscle TONUS.
 [The following few paragraphs are quotes from my book, **Simple Steps to Let-Go Yoga.**]

-Resting Tonus: The background level of motor nerve charge traveling to muscles, keeping them in varying degrees of a contracted (tensed) state.
+Resting Tonus: This is the background level of motor nerve charge traveling to muscles, keeping them in varying degrees of a contracted (tensed) state.
 Unless we employ sufficient Tension Reduction Strategies (TRS), this background level tends to increase from various factors throughout our lifetime.

-Over time, the levels of tension we can consciously “relax down to” when we feel at rest is raised, so that over the years when we think we are relaxing, we are actually relaxing down to a slightly higher level of tension than previously.
+Over time, the levels of tension we can consciously “relax down to” when we feel at rest is raised to higher levels, so that over the years, when we think we are relaxing, we are actually relaxing down to a slightly higher level of tension than previously.
 This tension level gradually resets in (usually) small increments over time, to (usually) higher levels.

 A Note On Whether Muscles “Shorten” Or Not